-The impairment test performed considers the Company's medium and long-term strategic plan cash flows, brought to present value at an appropriate discount rate compatible with the market and that reflects the shareholders' expectations of return.
+The impairment test performed considers the Company's medium and long-term strategic plan cash flows, brought to present value at the weighted average cost of capital (WACC) for the year ended on December 31, 2022.
 In preparing or using this information, the Company uses certain estimates, as follows:

 - a) Gross expected cash flow the Management projects inflows and outflows based on past performance considering its business strategy and market development expectations.
-These projections also consider the efficiency gains planned for the product cycle. - b) Growth rates - the growth rates are reflected in the revenue flow and the gross margin budgeted by the Company, consistent with the forecasts included in industry reports. - c) Discount rates - an appropriate discount rate is used that reflects the expected return of investors at the time the calculation is made.
+These projections also consider the efficiency gains planned for the product cycle. - b) Growth rates the growth rates are reflected in the revenue flow and the gross margin budgeted by the Company, consistent with the forecasts included in industry reports. - c) Discount rates an appropriate discount rate is used that reflects the expected return of investors at the time the calculation is made.
 This rate is also compared with the market to confirm its consistency. - d) Foreign exchange rate USD/BRL future cash flows for certain cash-generating units with revenue primarily consisting of U.S. dollars (such as the Commercial and Executive Aviation units) are sensitive to volatility and structural changes at the level of US\$/R\$ exchange rates since certain general production costs and expenses are incurred in Brazilian Real (such as payroll).
 The depreciation of R\$ in relation to US\$ may have a positive impact on future cash flows, while appreciation of R\$ may result in a reduction in future cash flows at these cash-generating units and possible impairment losses.
 The Company makes use of derivative financial instruments providing protection for short-term volatility as described in Note 8.

-Additional information on the impairment test are disclosed in Note 18.
+Additional information on the impairment test is disclosed in Note 17.